hannotify/pattern-matching-small-enhancement-or-major-feature/sections/4-sealed-types-and-records.md

 </code></pre>

 note:
-If we would try to overload the `apply()` method to handle all object types, we would run into compiler errors.
 Because JEP 406 will introduce completeness checks for all switch expressions or statements that don't use the legacy types.
 (char, byte, short, int, boxed variants, String, enum types).